NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 Back to our one-off file that fills the database for the first time.

-After sending a `fetch` request to the PokeAPI and constructing an array of Pokemon objects.
-We send our request to the database using `client.query`.
+After sending a `fetch` request to the PokeAPI and constructing an array of Pokemon objects, we send our request to the database using `client.query`.
 All methods on `client` return [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), so we print something to the console when it's done.

-Directing our attention to the FQL inside of `client.query`.
-We loop over ever single Pokemon in the `pokemonArr` (using [Map](https://docs.fauna.com/fauna/current/api/fql/functions/map)).
-We execute a function, a [Lambda](https://docs.fauna.com/fauna/current/api/fql/functions/lambda) for every item in that array (which we called `"pokemon"`).
-Inside that function, we [Create](https://docs.fauna.com/fauna/current/api/fql/functions/create) a new [Document](https://docs.fauna.com/fauna/current/concepts/glossary#Document) in the `"Pokemon"` [Collection](https://docs.fauna.com/fauna/current/concepts/glossary#Collection).
-Specifically, we store the data we received in that function under the `data` key in that new Document we Create.
+Directing our attention to the FQL inside of `client.query`, we loop over every single Pokemon in the `pokemonArr` (using [Map](https://docs.fauna.com/fauna/current/api/fql/functions/map)).
+We execute a [Lambda](https://docs.fauna.com/fauna/current/api/fql/functions/lambda) (which is an anonymous function) for every item in that array (we named a single item `"pokemon"`).
+Inside that function, we [Create](https://docs.fauna.com/fauna/current/api/fql/functions/create) a new [document](https://docs.fauna.com/fauna/current/concepts/glossary#Document) in the `"Pokemon"` [collection](https://docs.fauna.com/fauna/current/concepts/glossary#Collection).
+Specifically, we store the data we received in that function under the `data` key in that new document we create.

 > Note that to turn the `"pokemon"` we passed to the Lambda back into the object our database will store, and not the string "pokemon", we used the [Var](https://docs.fauna.com/fauna/current/api/fql/functions/var) function.